You have no items in your shopping cart.

 Lather Vitamin C Peptide Renewal ($58).
 This is one of my newest finds and one that I’ll be recommending to those look for a good all rounder as well as vitamin C serum.
 It touches all bases by adding in peptides, moisturizing phospholipids and sodium hyaluronate.
 The formula is optimized by ensuring that the vitamin C is slow release (and less likely to irritate) and yeast, which studies have shown can amp up the performance of vitamins.
 Read the full review

-Osmosis Replenish ($44 in the TIA shop).
+Osmosis Replenish ($44).
 I am almost cheating by having two in this category.
 But the thing is that not everyone’s skin can take vitamin C and I see Lather’s as ideal for 30 and 40-something skin, and Osmosis Replenish for 50 plus.
 Replenish is a great buy and one of our bestsellers.
 As well as being one of the few products with antioxidants astaxanthin and giant knotweed, it has a peptide, niacinamide and an algae loaded with amino acids.
 Read more here

 Best for skin brightening for under $100